 Outline the surgical area by lightly scoring the surface of the skull with a dental drill.
 Use a pneumatic drill (set to maximum of 20 PSI), with a FG ¼ burr, and controlled with a variable speed foot pedal.

 Gently trace the drill along the original scoring to deepen it, ensuring the drill does not penetrate through the skull into the brain (Figure 2D).
-Take turns every few minutes between drilling and dabbing the skull surface with moistened gel foam.
+Take turns every few minutes between drilling and dabbing the skull surface with moistened rolled tissues.
 This will reduce heating and drying of the skull from mechanical friction and prolonged exposure.

 Note: The skull will quickly air dry after application of the wet gel foam.
 If more drying is needed, use cotton tip swabs.